komparo/rosetta-pipeline/comparison/README.md

 ### Types

-There are different types of inputs
+There are different types of inputs:

 #### File

 Any data file, which can be present locally, on a shared files system, on the cloud or on some other web server.

-#### Command
+#### Code

-The code or command that is run by the job.
+The code that is run by the job.
+This can be one command, or multiple commands specified as a script.

 Most frameworks run a command by default inside the default shell of the environment.
 Others, such as drake and toil, specifiy the code to be run